SaiUbc/UBC-MATH-ART_CONTEST/README.md

 ## How It Works

 1. **Image Conversion:** A JPEG image of the UBC Math Annex Building is processed and converted into an ASCII art format.
-2. **Word Representation:** The ASCII image is created using the word "UBC" repeated 92,070 times, ensuring each character in the image represents a member of the UBC community.
+2. **Word Representation:** The ASCII image is created using the word "UBC" repeated exactly 92,070 times, ensuring each character in the image represents a member of the UBC community.
-3. **Output:** The result is a visually engaging ASCII representation of the Math Annex Building, made up entirely of the word "UBC."
+3. **Output:** The result is a visually engaging ASCII representation of the Math Annex Building, made up entirely of the word "UBC" in a PDF format with the given specifications of the ART contest.

 ## License